 Whether male or female, a person with depression can’t simply snap out of it.
 Treatment is necessary.
 But reaching men can be difficult.
 If a man in your life is exhibiting signs of depression, support him by helping him find a doctor or mental health professional.
 Encourage him to talk about all of his symptoms.
 Remember, even men who don’t recognize their symptoms as depression will sometimes agree to seek help for physical symptoms.

-For more than 50 years, Bluegrass has been helping the people of central Kentucky with an integrated system of care to assure positive outcomes for individuals and families in the areas of mental health, substance use and intellectual and developmental disability.
+For more than 50 years, New Vista has been helping the people of central Kentucky with an integrated system of care to assure positive outcomes for individuals and families in the areas of mental health, substance use and intellectual and developmental disability.
 We can help you and those you love.
 Call our 24-Hour Helpline at 1.800.928.8000.